Awannaphasch2016/PaperSummary/A Deep Learning Approach for COVID-19 Trend Prediction.md

 # note to self: no smaller detail. only big picture. smaller detail should be
 * read from the paper itself
 # introduction
-* extreme lockdown is shown to be veryfeffective to slow down the spread of SARS-COV2
+* extreme lockdown is shown to be very effective to slow down the spread of SARS-COV2

 # terminology
 * cc = confirmed cases